i2mint/stream2py/docs/_sources/api.rst.txt

 Classes
 -------
 .. autoclass:: stream2py.SourceReader
     :members:

-..  autoclass:: stream2py.StreamBuffer() .. the extra () replaces the signature in the generated docs with its content
+.. comment:: the extra () replaces the signature in the generated docs with its content
+.. autoclass:: stream2py.StreamBuffer()
     :members:

-    .. automethod:: __init__  .. all dunder methods are hidden by default
+    .. comment:: all dunder methods are hidden by default
+    .. automethod:: __init__

 .. autoclass:: stream2py.BufferReader()
     :members: